The lessons of Groningen

 Consequences of gas extraction in Groningen

-Gas extraction and the associated soil movement in Groningen have many consequences.
+Gas extraction and the associated ground movements in Groningen have many consequences.
 We have described these consequences in the most recent knowledge overview .
 These are partly direct consequences such as mining damage, the emergence of acutely unsafe situations and houses that have become uninhabitable.
 This concerns tens of thousands of damage reports and more than a hundred acute unsafe situations per year.

 There are also indirect consequences.
 These arise from the way in which society responds to the damage and security risks.
 In Groningen there is social disruption due to inadequate damage repair and poor aftercare.
 Conflicts between residents and authorities arose and often arise from this, for example.
 The experiences with the damage repair process are so bad that some people no longer report damage.
 They cannot or do not want to engage in such a struggle again.
 Gronings Perspectief announced in April 2020 that this concerns about 25% of the residents in the area.
 There is also a group of residents who no longer report damage, because their house will be reinforced in the future.

-Against the background of all this, there is poor cooperation between authorities, governments and NAM.
+Against the background of all this, there is poor cooperation between various organisations, governments and NAM.
 The system set up to do the monster jobs in the province is creaking and beeping.
 Professionals who have to function within this system every day have difficulty explaining the state of affairs to the residents due to the complexity and complexity.
 Many professionals work hard, but often have to go back on promises and agreements, sometimes give up and resign.
 It is not always clear or understandable for residents why certain decisions are made, why it takes so long before a decision is made or why agreements cannot be (or cannot be) fulfilled.
-This means that many residents have lost confidence in the system.
+This causes many residents to lose confidence in the system.

 The housing market has also been disrupted by the earthquakes and news of damage to buildings in the area.
 This has negative financial consequences for residents.
 Certainly for residents who want to move or for whom the house is their pension pot or legacy.
 Some people who want to enjoy their old age in peace and quiet are now busy with the authorities during the last precious years of life.